Customer Experience Review, Part IV: Are You Coolheaded Enough for Irate Customers?

 An irate customer still has the potential to become a “best” customer: A problem, resolved well, can be a strong bid for future loyalty and engagement — if you know how to work with and through the difficulty.

-Here are some suggestions to help the majority of irate customers simmer down:
+These suggestions will help the majority of irate customers simmer down:

-• Listen and learn, without defense, or interruption, except to ask for clarification or information with prompts such as “Please tell me more about…” Interrupting customers or explaining policy before they’ve finished telling their story only makes difficult customers present their point more intensely, repeat their story from the beginning, or try to prove why “you don’t understand me and everything your company has done is the absolute worst thing possible.”
+- Listen and learn, without defense, or interruption, except to ask for clarification or information with prompts such as “Please tell me more about…” Interrupting customers or explaining policy before they’ve finished telling their story often triggers them to present their point more intensely, repeat their story from the beginning, or try to prove why “you don’t understand me and everything your company has done is the absolute worst thing possible.”

-• Rephrase or restate what the customer has said to show you’ve understood — that you’ve grasped the facts of the situation and recognize its seriousness and impact: “Let me make sure I’ve got this…” If the history is long or convoluted or if the customer perceives multiple affronts or errors, it’s best to rephrase in stages and confirm understanding along the way: “I just want to be sure I understood you correctly.
+- Rephrase or restate what the customer has said to show you’ve understood — that you’ve grasped the facts of the situation and recognize its seriousness and impact: “Let me make sure I’ve got this…” If the history is long or convoluted or if the customer perceives multiple affronts or errors, it’s best to rephrase in stages and confirm understanding along the way: “I just want to be sure I understood you correctly.
 Such-and-such happened, right?
 And then thus-and-so?”
-It’s very important to give the customer full opportunity to correct and review.
+It’s very important to give the customer full opportunity to review and correct.

-• Express personal sorrow or regret for the customer’s difficulty and dissatisfaction.
-A simple, sincere, human expression like: “Oh, I’m so sorry you had to go through that!” can go a long way to validate upset customers’ sense of self-worth and demonstrate recognition of their trouble as well as convey empathy, respect, and an understanding that the situation is significant to them, even if it’s small and ordinary to you.
+- Express personal sorrow or regret for the customer’s difficulty and dissatisfaction.
+A simple, sincere, human expression like: “Oh, I’m so sorry you had to go through that!” can go a long way to validate upset customers’ sense of self-worth and demonstrate recognition of their trouble.
+It conveys empathy, respect, and an understanding that the situation is significant to them, even if it’s small and ordinary to you.
 This expression alone, if clearly authentic, may soothe an irate customer enough that they’ll accept some adjustment or compromise.

 Once You Put the Fire Out